 Serve cornbread stuffing during Thanksgiving or Christmas dinner next to turkey, corn casserole, and green beans almondine.

 The best cornbread stuffing recipe starts with cornbread.

-We like to make our quick skillet cornbread for this cornbread stuffing recipe.
+We like to make our quick skillet cornbread, or whip up some quick cornbread with mix for this cornbread stuffing recipe.

 To save time during turkey dinner we have used jiffy corn muffin mix to whip up some cornbread as well!